usa - Florida

 the shrimp

-Whites (Penaeus setiferus) live in brackish water estuaries.
+Whites and Petite Whites (Penaeus setiferus) live in a brackish estuary.
 They are mild in flavor, tender in texture, and extremely versatile.
+Petite Whites are 51/60 count and always P&D tail-off.

 Key West Pinks (Penaeus duorarum) are the perfect boiling shrimp.
 These easy peeling, firm shrimp are in the middle of the flavor spectrum.
 The shrimp thrive in the pink coral sand, which is how they get their bright color.